 Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Surgery offers the highest chance for successful treatment when kidney cancer has not spread.
-Once the cancer has spread beyond the kidney, the chance for successful treatment becomes much lower.
-Since 2006, new-generation drugs called targeted therapies have become available to control the cancer more successfully than prior medications.
+Once the cancer has spread to distant parts of the body, such as the lungs, bones or brain, the chance for a cure is much lower.

 Kidney cancer types

-Renal cell carcinoma (cancer) (RCC) is the most prevalent form of kidney cancer.
-Types of RCC include clear cell, papillary, chromophobe and collecting duct carcinomas.
+Renal cell carcinoma (RCC): This is the most common type of kidney cancer.
+There are several sub-types of RCC based on the genetic changes in the cancer cells.
+These include clear cell, papillary, chromophobe and collecting duct carcinomas, among others.
 Clear cell carcinoma accounts for 80% of all RCC cases, and most treatments are focused on this type.

-Wilms’ tumor is a childhood cancer, responsible for 95% of pediatric kidney cancer cases.
+Wilms’ tumor: This is a childhood cancer, responsible for 95% of pediatric kidney cancer cases.
+Read more about Wilm’s tumor.

-Urothelial cancer of the kidney pelvis and ureter: Cancer of the urinary tract that occurs in the kidney or ureter is called urothelial carcinoma.
-It is not considered kidney cancer, although it is frequently called that in error.
+Urothelial cell cancer of the renal pelvis and ureter: Cancer of the urinary tract that occurs in the part of the kidney that collects urine or in the ureter is called urothelial carcinoma.
+Although it is frequently called kidney cancer, it is actually more like a bladder cancer, since most bladder cancers also form urothelial cells.
+Read more about urothelial cancer on our bladder cancer page.

-Some cases of kidney cancer can be passed down from one generation to the next.
+A small number of kidney cancer cases can be passed down from one generation to the next.
 Genetic counseling may be right for you.
 Learn more about the risk to you and your family on our genetic testing page.

 Kidney cancer causes and risk factors